obenchekroun/hadistory/README.md

  ```
   See the following links for reference : https://forums.raspberrypi.com/viewtopic.php?t=362657 and https://forums.raspberrypi.com/viewtopic.php?p=2160578#p2160578.
  - Install requests and pillow: `pip3 install requests pillow`
+9. Choose online or offline mode by setting `ONLINE_MODE = True` if you want to use OpenAI ChatGPT and DALL-E for generation
+  - if that case you need to supply your openai api key in `openai.api_key` and choose your gpt model in `GPT_model`
-9. Modify the constants (paths) at the top of `hadistory.py` to match your own environment.
+10. Modify the constants (paths) at the top of `hadistory.py` to match your own environment.
   - On Rpi Zero 2W, you might need to increase timeout time on ollama api, by modifying the following constant  : `OLLAMA_TIMEOUT = 3600`
   - On RPi Zero 2W, you might want to reduce number of steps for Stable diffusion for quicker execution (but less accuracy) : `SD_STEPS = 1`
-10. Set AI model to be used with the variable `OLLAMA_MODEL = 'mistral'`
+11. Set AI model to be used with the variable `OLLAMA_MODEL = 'mistral'`
-11. Execute main.py: `python3 hadistory.py`.
+12. Execute main.py: `python3 hadistory.py`.
 The project has two modes : `Story mode` where the script will chose a story from `stories/` subfolders at random and goes through each page in order, after each press, and an `AI mode` where the script will use stable diffusion and ollma-infered model to creat a one page novel story, with execution taking ~5 minute.
 The LED is fully lit when waiting for button press, and fading regularly when generating a story.
 There is also a reset button to reset the current story in `Story mode` and make it chose a new one after next execution.
   - In order to force only one mode, change the line `switch_state = GPIO.input(switch_pin)`, to either :
     - `switch_state = False` for AI mode
     - `switch_state = True` for Story mode

-12. Personnalize prompts used to generate stories by modifying `prompts/prompts.txt` as explained in the previous section.
+13. Personnalize prompts used to generate stories by modifying `prompts/prompts.txt` as explained in the previous section.

 ### Full pinout of project